ingcoder/dock-prep/README.md

  ```

 ## Usage (Colab Notebook)
-If you want to use the colab notebook with your own file
+If you want to run the colab notebook using your own pdb file:
 [Run the interactive tutorial in Google Colab](https://colab.research.google.com/drive/1WDyGSLmT-XjFkU1L3d-mtd0GoD7p8EEy?usp=sharing)

-1️⃣ **Copy Notebbook** File -> Save a copy in drive
+1️⃣ **Copy Notebbook** Open link above and copy notebooke with: File -> Save a copy in drive

-2️⃣ **Install dock-prep** Run all cells in installation to install dock-prep and dependencies
+2️⃣ **Install dock-prep** Run all cells in installation section to install dock-prep and dependencies

-3️⃣ **Download pdb** the desired PDB file from the Protein Data Bank.
+3️⃣ **Download pdb** from the Protein Data Bank.

-4️⃣ **Upload pdb** your file to colab.
+4️⃣ **Upload pdb** file to colab.
 Click the folder icon in the sidebar, then the ⬆️ upload button.
 The project folder in colab is called content/.
 <img width="200" alt="Image" src="https://github.com/user-attachments/assets/4dc662f8-f628-4538-b801-842456a3bdfa" />

-5️⃣ **Run dock-prep** dock-prep --file_input content/1abc.pdb --verbose --skip_molprobity
+5️⃣ **Run dock-prep** replace the name of the pdb file with your filename and run the cell containing dock-prep --file_input content/1abc.pdb --verbose --skip_molprobity.
+Replace filename with your filename.

-6️⃣ **Check results** the processed file are in the automatically created **results/** folder inside the content/ directory.
+6️⃣ **Check results** in the automatically created **results/** folder inside the content/ directory.

 Your file structure will look like this.
 ```text